dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 # Getting Started Guide

-Karavi Metrics for PowerFlex Metrics telemetry data about storage usage and performance and pushes it to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), so it can be processed, and exported in a format consumable by Prometheus.
+This project captures telemetry data about storage usage and performance and pushes it to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), so it can be processed, and exported in a format consumable by Prometheus.
 Prometheus can then be configured to scrape the OpenTelemetry Collector exporter endpoint to provide metrics so they can be visualized in Grafana.

 This document steps through the deployment and configuration of this application.

 ## Kubernetes

-First and foremost, Karavi Metrics for PowerFlex requires a Kubernetes cluster that aligns with the supported versions listed below.
+First and foremost, the metrics service requires a Kubernetes cluster that aligns with the supported versions listed below.

 | Version   |
 | --------- |